JonathanBajada/PokeVault/web/README.md

-# 🎮 PlayVault - Frontend
+# 🎮 PokeVault - Frontend

-**PlayVault** frontend is a Next.js application providing a beautiful and responsive interface for browsing and searching trading cards.
+**PokeVault** frontend is a Next.js application providing a beautiful and responsive interface for browsing and searching trading cards.

 ## 🛠️ Tech Stack